Find Cheap Life Insurance Quotes in Your Area

-When you purchase a life insurance policy, you’ll be asked to assign beneficiaries.
-Your beneficiaries are the people or entities that would receive the payout, or death benefit, if you pass away during the period of coverage.
-Beneficiaries can be:
+When you purchase a life insurance policy, you'll be asked to assign beneficiaries.
+Your beneficiaries are the people or entities who receive the payout or death benefit if you pass away during the period of coverage.
+Some common choices for beneficiaries include:

 - Your spouse

 - Family members